 • are actually used in the course of the business; and

 • satisfy the business prime motive test

-Note that three years preceding the date of your VAT registration is only the same as three years preceding the date of the business if you were VAT registered from day one.
-There’s a subtle difference for businesses which waited a few months or a few years before registering!
+Note that three years preceding the date of your VAT registration is only the same as three years preceding the commencement of the business if you were VAT registered from day one.
+There’s a subtle difference for businesses which waited a few months (or a few years) before applying for their VAT registration!